Civil Engineering BEng (Hons)

 Courses available after you graduate

-If you decide that you would like to go on to postgraduate study after your undergraduate course, we offer a 10 per cent discount on our postgraduate course tuition fees to our alumni.
+If you decide you would like to progress to postgraduate study after your undergraduate course, we offer a 10% discount on our postgraduate course tuition fees to our alumni.
 Here are some courses that might interest you:

 What our students say